top of page

 To apply for a volunteer position, please complete the following steps:

-2. Send a current CV/resume to Isha Mayor (imayor@lifespan.org) and Cc: Dr. Jenny Herren (jherren@lifespan.org)
+Send a current CV/resume to Robin Scheer (rscheer@brownhealth.org) and cc: Dr. Jenny Herren (jherren@brownhealth.org).

 Complete applications are reviewed on a rolling basis.
 Please contact us if you have specific questions.